OutSystems/docs-product/src/develop/security/end-user-manage/end-user-authentication/saml-update-auth-flows/update-trad-web-app-flows.md

     `If(GetExceptionURL()="", GetOwnerURLPath(), GetExceptionURL())`

-1. if the logout URL is empty, redirect the user to that URL.
+1. If the logout URL isn't empty, redirect the user to that URL.
 Otherwise, log out the user, terminating the session, by calling the **User_Logout** server action.

 1. After the Server Action call, redirect the user to the IdP's login URL.
 Get this URL by calling the **User_GetUnifiedLoginUrl** Server Action, using the following value in the **OriginalUrl** input parameter of this action: